tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/自助诊断工具_intl_en.md

 The result includes the suggestions and the request information.
  - The suggestions help you quickly locate the COS API errors.
- - Request information includes information about the `RequestId` request.
+ - The request information is the information about the request corresponding to `RequestId`.

 4. Send your feedback on the suggestions.
 Click **Helpful** or **Not Helpful** below the suggestions so that we can further improve the tool.